larsks/oaitool/README.md

   -t, --offline-token string   offline api token
   -v, --verbose count          set logging verbosity

-Use "oai cluster [command] --help" for more information about a command.
+Use "oaitool cluster [command] --help" for more information about a command.
 ```

 ### Host commands